glennj/exercism.io/_mentor_notes/bash.md

 Get out of the habit of using ALLCAPS variable names, leave those as reserved by the shell.
 One day you'll write `PATH=something` and then [wonder why your script is broken](https://stackoverflow.com/q/28310594/7552).

+If you're using ALLCAPS to indicate a constant, use the `readonly` or `declare -r` builtins to let the shell know too.

 <!-- -->

 In the `${var:index:length}` form of parameter expansion, both the `index`